LPD Locomotives- SP

 • Era: 1993-2003

-(photo coming later) Walthers unit with ESU sound.
-This is a D&RGW unit that got the SP repainting treatment.
+Walthers unit with ESU sound.
+This is technically a D&RGW unit that got the SP repainting treatment.
 Unfortunately the model doesn’t have ditch lights and I can’t figure out how to wire them to the board.
 It’s OK like this for now.
+(Also, Walthers units are very sparse on details!)

 AC4400